 Some eggplants, especially if homegrown or from certain varieties, can be quite bitter.

 The salt will help the eggplant release all the bitter liquids.
-Remove the salt before cooking and always taste before season it again.
+Remove the salt before cooking and always taste before seasoning it again.

 Although I rarely use this method because I like the slight bitterness of eggplants and also because most varieties are not as bitter as you may think.